tonybaloney/tonybaloney.github.io/blog/sub-interpreter-web-workers.md

 Multiprocessing uses `pickle` by default.
 When you start a process or use a [process pool](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor), you can use pipes, queues and shared memory as mechanisms to sending data to/from the workers and the main process.
 These mechanisms revolve around pickling.
 Pickling is the builtin serialization library for Python that can convert _most_ Python objects into a byte string and back into a Python object.

 Pickle is very flexible.
-You can serialize a lot of different types of Python objects (but not all) and Python objects can even define their.
+You can serialize a lot of different types of Python objects (but not all) and Python objects can even [define a method for how they can be serialized](https://docs.python.org/3/library/pickle.html#pickling-class-instances).
 It also handles nested objects and properties.
 However, with that flexibility comes a performance hit.
 Pickle is slow.
 So if you have a worker model that relies upon continuous inter-worker communication of complex pickled data you'll likely see a bottleneck.

 Sub interpreters can accept pickled data.
 They also have a second mechanism called shared data.
 Shared data is a high-speed shared memory space that interpreters can write to and share data with other interpreters.
 It supports only immutable types, those are: